Durrty Goodz: Career

 Mahorn was first featured on the Skibadee mixtape 2 Fast 2 Ferocious in 2003 but a year prior, a bootleg mixtape had circulated online entitled It's Real, Vol. 1.
 He was also featured on many sets on radio stations.

 He was signed to Polydor Records in 2005, but left due to a lack of creative control.

 He was named Best MC by the London pirate radio station Kool FM, which led to recognition in the London underground music scene, and was signed to Universal Records soon after.
 Mahorn made appearances on local radio programmes, mixtapes, and 12-inch singles as well.
 He featured in Logan Sama's radio segment on Kiss 100 London in 2011.

-Mahorn's brother Crazy Titch was accused and later convicted of murdering 21-year-old Richard Holmes, and was sentenced to 30 years without parole.
+Mahorn's brother Carl Dobson was accused and later convicted of murdering 21-year-old Richard Holmes, and was sentenced to life imprisonment with a minimum term of 30 years.
 Mahorn spent nearly a year on remand in prison in relation to the same incident until November 2006 when he was acquitted.
 Durrty Goodz recorded a track called "Letter 2 Titch" about the incident.

 Mahorn returned to his career in 2007, releasing the Axiom EP.
 This was followed by the Durrty Whirl mixtape in 2008, a re-release of the 2004 release, available for free download on the official Durrty Goodz website.
 In 2008, he was featured on Devlin's mixtape Art of Rolling on the track "Soundbwoy Murder".

 In 2009, Mahorn released Ultrasound, a Pre-Album in the build-up to the debut album.
 This was followed by a free album entitled Born Blessed released in 2010.
 Durrty Goodz then began work on his debut album entitled Overall which was released in May 2011.

 In 2010, he released a visual of "Gunshot" and "Childhood" from his Born Blessed mixtape.
 He released "Marijuana" in the same year.
 He featured on a Jailtales on the BBC in the same year.

 He releases regular freestyles on his youtube channel "Durrty Goodz FM", labelled Bar Codes.

 In 2011, Mahorn featured on an all-star grime single titled "Pull Up 2011" alongside producer Dexplicit and other artists such as Big H, Big Narstie, Dot Rotten, Black the Ripper and Shizzle.
 In October 2011, he announced that his second album entitled Foundation would be released soon.
 He also appeared on Fire in the Booth with Charlie Sloth twice that year and did a Fast and Furious freestyle.
 He also did a freestyle for BBC Radio 1xtra.
 He released a visuals of "Oi Wot You Lookin At" and "Don't Ask Me".